Functorial desingularization over Q: boundaries and the embedded case: Introduction

 \begin{theor} (i) The functors $\calF$, $\calF_\div$, $\calF_\emb$ and $\calF_\princ$ induce analogous functors for quasi-compact (formal) qe stacks and complex/non-archimedean analytic spaces of characteristic zero.

-(ii) All these functors extend to not quasi-compact objects at cost of replacing blow up sequences with blow up hyper-sequences (or simply with a desingularization morphism $X'\to X$ without a blow up sequence structure).
+(ii) All these functors extend to non-quasi-compact objects at the cost of replacing blow up sequences with blow up hypersequences in the sense of \cite[\S5.3.2]{nemb}, or simply with a proper desingularization morphism $X'\to X$ without a blow up sequence structure.

-(iii) All these desingularizations are equivariant with respect to any action of a regular group. \end{theor}
+(iii) All these desingularizations are equivariant with respect to an action of a smooth group. \end{theor}